addocolo/WineQuality/README.md

 ### Further Cleaning and Preprocessing

 From our correlation matrix we see that the 'free sulfur dioxide' and 'total sulfur dioxide' were quite strongly correlated (0.72) though not perfectly collinear.
-While this is a strong correlation, we believed that it was not strong enough to indicate collinearity and as such decided not to combine them.
+While this is a strong correlation, we believed that it was not strong enough to indicate collinearity.
+As such decided not to take measures to control their interaction.
 Doing so may slightly improve the Logistic Regression model, but we believe it could only work to the detriment of the other models since the random forest and gradient boosting models can handle multicollinearity better and benefit from having both features.
 Additionally, preserving both 'free sulfur dioxide' and 'total sulfur dioxide' allows us to retain more nuanced information in our dataset, which may be beneficial for interpreting the results.

 From our Exploratory Data Analysis (EDA), it is clear that we have a potential issue with outliers in our data.
 As a result, we numerically identified features positive skew and applied a log transformation to them.
 This transformation helps reduce the impact of skewness, bringing the data closer to a normal distribution.
 Stabilizing the variance in this manner should improve the performance, especially for models like Logistic Regression and K-Nearest Neighbors, which are more susceptible to skewed distributions.